Saltcedar / tamarisk

 - Is Saltcedar / tamarisk good for the Colorado Front Range?

-- Yes.
-Saltcedar / tamarisk is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Saltcedar / tamarisk is a well-suited shrub for Colorado's Front Range.

 - How big does Saltcedar / tamarisk get?